Peter Sagal: Wait Wait... Don't Tell Me!

 Wait Wait...
 Don't Tell Me! was designed as a weekly satirical look at the week's news in a quiz format.
 The host of the show was to be a comedian named Dan Coffey who would quiz panelists, celebrity guests and non-celebrity callers.
 The show debuted in January 1998 but had a rocky start.
 The producers replaced Coffey with Sagal in May 1998.

 Wait Wait...
 Don't Tell Me! has become one of the most popular shows on NPR.
 The radio program is heard weekly by nearly three million listeners on 520 public radio stations nationwide.
 The Wait Wait...
 Don't Tell Me! podcast is also heard by a million people every month.
 In 2008 Wait Wait...
 Don't Tell Me! was awarded a 2007 Peabody Award "For offering a droll, light-hearted alternative to both news and the cottage industry of punditry that surrounds it..."

 Wait Wait...
 Don't Tell Me! has not been without controversy.
-For instance, in December of 2014, Sagal attempted a joke about a Diocese of Brooklyn Christmas ad depicting a young woman taking a selfie with a picture of Jesus.
+For instance, in December 2014, Sagal attempted a joke about a Diocese of Brooklyn Christmas ad depicting a young woman taking a selfie with a picture of Jesus.
 He asked why Jesus did not just take the picture for her, and answered "His hands were occupied."
 Critics including Fox News host Bill O'Reilly and Dallas First Baptist Church senior pastor Robert Jeffress called the joke blasphemous and accused Sagal specifically and the secular media in general of mocking Christianity.
 O'Reilly stated that if Sagal's comment was salacious he should be fired.
-When asked about the incident, NPR President and CEO Jarl Mohn said, "[T]he show's goal is to poke fun at the news and make people laugh" and he "regrets that we didn't succeed in this case."
+When asked about the incident, NPR President and CEO Jarl Mohn said, "[T]he show's goal is to poke fun at the news and make people laugh" and he "regrets that we didn't succeed in this case".

 Personal life

-Sagal was married to Beth Albrecht from 1994 until their divorce in 2013.
+Sagal was married from 1994 until his divorce in 2013.
 In 2018, he married Mara Filler.
 He has three children from his first marriage and two from his second marriage.
 Sagal was a longtime resident of the Chicago suburb of Oak Park, Illinois, though he moved to Highland Park, Illinois in 2022.